 Another reason a bachelor’s degree in justice studies is helpful for aspiring PIs is that it strengthens their critical thinking and analytical reasoning skills.
 For instance, you may take courses on threat assessment, behavioral analysis and community planning.
 During your studies, you may review case studies that apply effective solutions to real-world problems.
 These can be helpful in dealing with challenges that arise in your criminal justice career.

 While you are working toward your bachelor’s degree, you can simultaneously begin acquiring or strengthening the key skills and characteristics needed for this profession.

 - Communication skills: Because PIs must prepare written reports for their clients, writing skills are essential.
 Furthermore, in order to conduct investigations, PIs must interact with people from all backgrounds.
 It is necessary to be a persuasive speaker, as some people may be reluctant to provide information.

 - Computer proficiency: All PIs rely on the internet to conduct research for their investigations.

 - Photography skills: Many PIs take photos during their investigations.
 These can be used as evidence.
 PIs may also examine their photos later to pick out details they might have missed in person.

 - Patience: PIs who conduct surveillance must be patient enough to wait for long hours in a single place.

 Another important trait of an effective private investigator is objectivity.
 It is important for an investigator to review evidence impartially, without preconceived ideas about the conclusion.

 Many private investigators come to the profession after having already acquired work experience in a related career.
 For example, many PIs have served in the military or law enforcement.
 Others may have worked as process servers, paralegals or claims adjusters.
 Working for a bill collection agency can also lead to work as a PI.

-Although not every PI agency will require prior work experience in a related field, many will.
+Although not every PI agency requires prior work experience in a related field, many do.
 Furthermore, related work experience may be necessary to acquire a license in some states.